Book: The Poppy War

 The ‘magic wielders’ were called Shamans and they make connections to their gods (by taking psychedelics) to gain their power.
 In many books, we see the characters throwing around balls of fire and swords made of ice with absolutely no consequences and everything’s peachy.
 That’s not the case in The Poppy War.
 The Shamans eventually go mad from the power and have to be imprisoned so they don’t pose a threat to others.
 I thought this was interesting as it shows how the power almost has a cost and throughout there is a constant battle within Rin as she is torn between giving into the allure of the power or resisting and retaining her sanity.

-Kuang is a very skilful writer and it’s amazing how much she’s managed to fit in 544 pages.
-Rin’s internal conflict was put together very skilfully and there were also in depth themes about genocide, revenge, military strategy and more.
+Kuang is a very skillful writer and it’s amazing how much she’s managed to fit in a few hundred pages.
+Rin’s internal conflict was also put together very skillfully and there were also in depth themes about genocide, revenge, military strategy and more.